-The only way Horowitz was able to produce such nonsense because he has been abiding by a principle which essentially denies order and practical reason.
+The only way Horowitz was able to produce such nonsense was because he has been abiding by a principle that essentially denies order and practical reason.
 He himself admits:

 “For nearly two hundred years, Jews have played a disproportionate role as leaders of the modern revolutionary movements in Europe and the West.
 By carrying the revolution to its conclusion, socialists would usher in a millennium and fulfill the messianic prophecies of the pre-Enlightenment religions that modern ideas had discredited.”

 So there is a fundamental issue here.
 The far-right movement in Europe, as we are beginning to see, is to some extent a Zionist enterprise.
 If these people really want to protect Europe, why aren’t they protesting against perpetual wars in the Middle East?
 Why aren’t they asking the Israeli regime to stop killing precious Palestinians and innocent people?
 Why are they only talking about “Muslim terrorists”?
 And why aren’t people like Alex Jones addressing these issues?

 Wilders, according to the Jerusalem Post, is “calling for a total halt to non-Western immigration and bans on Muslim headscarves and the construction of mosques,” but the same Wilders is not calling for a total halt to the Neoconservative Mafia in the Middle East.
 There is certainly a vital contradiction here, and unless the far-right in Europe addresses the major issue, people in the movement will continue to make a fool of themselves.
 The Post continues: